TomFilsell/LLM_tutor/README.md

 - Adjust tone (more formal / more conversational)
 - Align explanations with your course's learning outcomes

-**No code changes are required** — you only edit a text file.
+**No code changes are required** — you only need to edit a text file to customise your AI Tutor's behaviour.

 ---

 ### 2. Batch Tutor Testing (`llm_batch_processor.py`)

-This script sends many prompts at once to the AI tutor and records its responses.
+This script sends many prompts at once to the AI tutor and records its responses to each.

 **What it does:**